-Local level competitions must have at least three universities, as defined in Rule 2.1, committed to participating by the specified competition start date.
-If fewer than three universities commit to participating by the competition start date in a local level competition, the winning team in that local final will not be eligible to compete at the regional level.
-If universities drop out of the competition after the competition start date, the winning team in that local final will be eligible to compete at the sub-regional level even if there are fewer than three universities at the end of the local competition.
+If teams drop out of the competition after the competition start date, the winning team in that local final will be eligible to compete at the sub-regional level even if there are fewer than three teams at the end of the local competition.
 The local level host is responsible for establishing the timetable and deadlines for their local competition and for designating the means by which written reports are submitted for consideration and the manner in which presentations are conducted.
-It is the responsibility of each local level host to ensure that its local competition schedule is consistent with the sub-regional, regional and global competition schedule established by CFA Institute.
+It is the responsibility of each local level host to ensure that its local competition schedule is completed by 2 March 2022.
 The local level host shall provide information about the local level competition schedule and local level requirements to teams no later than the local level kickoff meeting.

 No decision by the local level host regarding the administration of the local level competition shall conflict with these rules and in the event of any conflict, these rules shall govern.
 Local level hosts may add additional requirements regarding the administration of their local level competition as long as those requirements do not conflict with these rules.
 The decisions of CFA Institute interpreting these rules shall be final and binding upon all local level hosts.